 For some it is Autodesk's® current annual release cycle with all of its AutoCAD® products.
 For others, it is the challenge of defining a standard that is accepted and efficient for all users within the company.

-Whatever the reason may be for you, being able to install, customize, train, standardize, and support each release and the many products has become an exhaustive habit that is too hard to keep up with.
+Whatever the reason may be for you, being able to install, customize, train, standardize, and support each release and the many products has become an exhaustive habit to keep up with.
 Yet, is a requirement to get a proper return on the software investment and on your company’s ability to stay ahead of the competition – and ultimately not only survive but prosper.

 With a well defined process, InMotion will first analyze your current standard, setup, and workflow.
 Following the analysis, InMotion works closely with you in the documentation, implementation, and training to make you most efficient.